Performance Winter Tires: What to Know

 A cold front is in the forecast, with no telling when it’ll end.
 Do you need to stow away your sports car?
-Whether it’s your daily driver or weekend warrior, high performance snow tires can make a world of difference no matter what drive-type your vehicle is.
+Whether it’s your daily driver or weekend warrior, high-performance winter tires can make a world of difference no matter what drive-type your vehicle is.

-While the first snow of the year means garaging the convertible or coupe for many people, high performance winter/snow tires are designed specifically to be able to handle the power of performance vehicles in freezing temperatures where summer and performance tires are not only compromised, but can actually be unsafe to drive on.
+For many people, the first snow of the year means garaging the convertible or coupe.
+But high-performance winter tires are designed specifically to be able to handle the power of performance vehicles in freezing temperatures, whereas summer and performance tires are not only compromised but can be unsafe to drive on.

-For those of us who daily drive cars like the Mustang, Camaro or Challenger, these tires can minimize the winter woes and worries on your commute while maximizing grip and braking performance.
-They’re ideal for those who don’t have a second vehicle to drive when it’s ugly out.
+For those of us whose daily driver is a car like a Mustang, Camaro or Challenger, winter tires can minimize the weather woes and worries on your commute while maximizing grip and braking performance.
+They’re ideal for drivers who don’t have a second vehicle to drive when it’s ugly out.

-And for those of you with AWD performance vehicles, especially premium luxury import sedans or rally-inspired rides like the Subaru WRX, you can keep your foot on the accelerator with more confidence than ever when you put dedicated performance snow/winter tires on your ride.
+And for those with AWD performance vehicles, especially premium luxury import sedans or rally-inspired rides like the Subaru WRX, you can keep your foot on the accelerator with more confidence than ever when you put dedicated performance winter tires on your ride.

 The first distinct advantage these specialized tires offer is that they effectively negate the need to purchase a separate set of wheels for the winter.
 Winter tire changeovers are a snap at our locations, many of which offer winter and summer tire storage.* (However, we also have recommendations for winter wheels if you want to keep the finish of your OE or other special aftermarket wheels out of the cold and free of winter corrosives such as road salt.)

-While the upfront cost of performance snow tires might stop a lot of people in their tracks, the benefit of having grip, acceleration and braking power all designed specifically to support the kind of performance that sports car drivers demand -- no matter the season -- overwhelmingly supports investing in performance winter/snow tires.
+While the upfront cost of performance winter tires might stop a lot of people in their tracks, the benefit of having grip, acceleration and braking power all designed specifically to support the kind of performance that sports car drivers demand – no matter the season – overwhelmingly supports investing in performance winter tires.

-Some of the more implicit benefits of equipping your sports car with a set of performance snow tires include:
+Some of the more implicit benefits of equipping your sports car with a set of performance winter tires include:

-- Potential increases in vehicle resale value, especially when bundled with steel winter wheels that will protect the finish on your stock or aftermarket wheels.
+- Potential increases in vehicle resale value, especially when bundled with dedicated winter wheels that will protect the finish on your stock or aftermarket wheels.

 - The peace of mind that you have the right tire on the road, no matter what the weather throws in front of you.

-But how do performance snow/winter tires stack up with high and ultra-high performance all-season tires?
+How do performance winter tires stack up with high and ultra-high performance all-season tires?

-High-performance winter tires distinguish themselves when there’s snow on the ground.
-They are specifically designed for daily operation in snow, ice, slush and freezing rain – something that high performance all-season tires simply are not.
+On the other hand, performance winter tires distinguish themselves when there’s snow on the ground.
+They are specifically designed for daily operation in snow, ice, slush and freezing rain – something that high-performance all-season tires simply are not.

-Because the rubber compounds and tread designs of high performance winter/snow tires are designed to be more flexible in cold temperatures, you’ll still have more grip when you run dedicated winter tires than you would on even the best all-season tires.
-Additional tire sipes engineered specifically to maximize grip in icy situations give performance snow tires even more of an edge when rain turns to snow.
+Because the rubber compounds and tread designs of high-performance winter tires are designed to be more flexible in cold temperatures, you’ll still have more grip when you run dedicated winter tires than you would on even the best all-season tires.
+Additional tire sipes engineered specifically to maximize grip in icy situations give performance winter tires even more of an edge when rain turns to snow.

-Testing and consumer testimony consistently show that even the worst dedicated performance winter tires are better than the best all-season tires in winter conditions.
+Testing and consumer testimonies consistently show that even the worst dedicated performance winter tires are better than the best all-season tires in winter conditions.

 - Studded Winter Tires vs. Tire Chains